The Jewish Federation of New Mexico

 - Obtain at least one certificate of Sephardic heritage, but two is significantly better.
 Be able to clearly prove Sephardic ancestry or familial connection to an established Sephardic community.
 As a general rule, individuals of any religion with a Converso Jewish heritage will need to provide genealogical evidence, while Jewish individuals can provide genealogical evidence and/or show their connection to a Sephardic community.
 Applicants can apply here for our certificate, but should also apply to the Federacion Comunidades Judias de Espana FCJE.org

 - For applicants between ages 18-70, pass an intermediate Spanish language exam (called the DELE A-2) and a Spanish civics and culture exam (called CCES) at an Instituto Cervantes, located in Albuquerque, Boston, Chicago, New York, Miami, or Seattle.
-You MUST register for the February 8 or 9, 2019 DELE A2 at an Instituto Cervantes.
-This is the LAST possible date.
-We strongly recommend registering immediately, as spaces are filling very quickly.
-(Albuquerque and El Paso have many places remaining, see our Exams page for more detail.)
-It takes four months to receive DELE results, and lawyers in Spain will stop accepting clients in July 2019.
-All applicants ages 18-70 from anywhere on earth must take the CCSE at an Instituto Cervantes as well.
+Applicants who were born in a Latin American nation or Puerto Rico are exempt from the DELE.
+One can register for the April 5, 2019 but results will only be ready in August, and most lawyers will stop accepting clients in July.
+You will be taking a risk starting the process this late, though it may still be possible.
+All applicants ages 18-70 from anywhere on earth must take the CCSE at an Instituto Cervantes.
+Children and senior citizens are exempt from both tests.

 - Pass an FBI and a state-level criminal background check